ZhuangLab/storm-analysis/doc/source/parameters.rst

          will be fit after peak fitting.
     Z - x, y sigma depend on z, z is fit as part of peak fitting.

+* **roi_size** - The fitting ROI size to use in pixels.
+The total number of pixels is roi_size * roi_size.
+If this is not specified then it will be calculated based from the sigma value and the fitting model.

 * **wx vs z parameters** - These are used for determining the localization Z position based on its in width in x and y (astigmatism imaging).
 See Huang, Science 2008 for a more detailed explanation.